 - Prof. Chris McAuliffe has taught art history at the University of Melbourne and Harvard University, and was Director of the Ian Potter Museum of Art, University of Melbourne for thirteen years.
-Join Chris to explore the greatest art and architecture in five iconic American cities: Chicago, Boston, New York, Philadelphia and Washington DC. - Ann Keddie is an award-winning practicing architect with an interest in heritage architecture and its preservation, as well as the latest in cutting-edge design. - Visit Robie House and other homes designed by Frank Lloyd Wright in Oak Park, Chicago, including his own house and studio.
-View his eloquent Kentuck Knob at Chalk Hill, and his masterpiece, Fallingwater. - See some of Chicago's finest architectural landmarks on a tour hosted by the Chicago Architecture Foundation, and view spectacular panoramas of the city on an architectural cruise on the Chicago River and Lake Michigan. - Discover one of the most famous examples of modernist domestic architecture: Mies van der Rohe's Farnsworth House, Plano. - Explore some of the world's greatest art collections the Chicago Art Institute (home to Georges Seurat's La Grand Jatte), the Chicago Museum of Contemporary Art, the Boston Museum of Fine Arts, the Metropolitan Museum of Art, the Frick Collection, the new Whitney Museum of American Art and MoMA in New York; and the Phillips Collection in Washington DC. - In Boston tour the historic Public Library, visit the Institute of Contemporary Art and the splendid collections of the Museum of Fine Arts. - Visit the great Barnes Foundation in Philadelphia.
+Join Chris to explore the greatest art and architecture in five iconic American cities: Chicago, Boston, New York, Philadelphia and Washington DC. - Visit Robie House and other homes designed by Frank Lloyd Wright in Oak Park, Chicago, including his own house and studio.
+View his eloquent Kentuck Knob at Chalk Hill, and the famous Solomon R. Guggenheim Museum in New York. - See some of Chicago's finest architectural landmarks on a tour hosted by the Chicago Architecture Foundation, and view spectacular panoramas of the city on an architectural cruise on the Chicago River and Lake Michigan. - Discover one of the most famous examples of modernist domestic architecture: Mies van der Rohe's Farnsworth House, Plano. - Explore some of the world's greatest art collections the Chicago Art Institute (home to Georges Seurat's La Grand Jatte), the Chicago Museum of Contemporary Art, the Boston Museum of Fine Arts, the Metropolitan Museum of Art, the Frick Collection, the new Whitney Museum of American Art and Brooklyn Museum in New York; and the Phillips Collection in Washington DC. - In Boston tour the historic Public Library, visit the Institute of Contemporary Art and the splendid collections of the Museum of Fine Arts. - Visit the great Barnes Foundation in Philadelphia.
 Opened in 2012, this houses America's finest collection of Impressionists and early Modernists, including seminal paintings by Cézanne, Renoir, Van Gogh, Seurat, Matisse, and Picasso. - Compare the innovative contemporary architecture at IIT (Chicago) and MIT (Boston) with the historic buildings of Harvard and Yale Universities, and visit the Harvard Art Museums. - On our 6-day New York sojourn, wander through New York's beautiful Central Park, visit Times Square and the 9/11 Memorial Site, and take a tour of the New York Public Library.
-Visit Manhattan's distinctive local neighbourhoods, walk along the High Line, explore the downtown area and enjoy the magnificent views over the city from 30 Rockefeller Plaza 'Top of the Rock'. - Visit the great national monuments and museums of Washington DC, including the National Gallery and the Smithsonian Museum of American History.
+Visit Manhattan's distinctive local neighbourhoods, walk along the High Line, explore the downtown area and enjoy the magnificent views over the city from 30 Rockefeller Plaza 'Top of the Rock'. - Visit the great national monuments and museums of Washington DC, including the National Gallery and the Smithsonian Museum of American History. - Enjoy a special in-depth out-of-hours private visit to Frank Lloyd Wright's masterpiece, Fallingwater.